dcruzf/anfis-toolbox/README.md

 - `make lint` — Run Ruff linting
 - `make docs` — Build the MkDocs site locally
 - `make help` — Show all available targets with their help messages

+This project is tested on Python 3.13+ across Linux, Windows and macOS.

 ## 🤝 Contributing